Who planted the first burger flag in Vietnam? What’s the country’s faverout fast food? And who will come out as the real burger kings?

 People like to ask what that special sauce that makes Chops stand out from our floppy patty competitors.
 Top-quality, fresh, locally sourced ingredients, and a bucket full of burger love.
 That’s it.

 With these key ingredients, we’ve opened up three restaurants in the capital city, nearly outnumbering McDonald’s.
-How many gourmet burger spots get to say that?
+How many gourmet burger spots can say that?

 📖 READ MORE: